pmbaumgartner/prodigy-iaa/README.md

 # ✨ Prodigy - 🤝 Inter-Annotator Agreement Recipes

-These recipes calculate [Inter-Annotator Agreement](https://en.wikipedia.org/wiki/Inter-rater_reliability) (aka Inter-Rater Reliability) measures on Prodigy data.
+These recipes calculate [Inter-Annotator Agreement](https://en.wikipedia.org/wiki/Inter-rater_reliability) (aka Inter-Rater Reliability) measures for [Prodigy](https://prodi.gy/).
 The measures include Percent (Simple) Agreement, Krippendorff's `Alpha`, and Gwet's `AC2`.
 All calculations were derived using the equations in [this paper](https://agreestat.com/papers/onkrippendorffalpha_rev10052015.pdf)[^1], and this includes tests to match the values given on the datasets referenced in that paper.

 Currently this package supports IAA metrics for binary classification, multiclass classification, and multilabel (binary per label) classification.
 Span-based IAA measures for NER and Span Categorization will be integrated in the future.